FinGu/bitcoin-webhook/README.md

 ### How it works:
 For every request, it spawns a task that acts as a 'worker' for that certain address.<br/>
-It uses the bitcoin rpc's function scantxoutset to grab the transactions with at least one confirmation that were sent to the address specified.<br/>
+It uses the bitcoin rpc's function scantxoutset to grab the transactions with at least one confirmation that were sent to the address chosen.<br/>
 Those transactions are scanned and filtered with the confirmation number specified.<br/>
-When a partial or successful payment happens, also when it's expired, the service sends a webhook to the link specified in the .env<br/>
+When a partial or successful payment happens, also when it's expired, the service sends a webhook to the link in the .env<br/>

 ### Pitfalls:
 Doesn't have cold storage, if the daemon exits, all the running tasks will be forever lost. ( You need a sort of db )<br/>